dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 One of the way to interact with users is through a CLI (Command Line Interface), that is usually presented by a blinking underscore symbol, waiting for some user input (usually via keyboard).

 The user provide a command, and the CLI executes it, providing output if necessary.
-Exampleis of CLI are \*nix Bash, zsh, Windows command line prompt, etc. A command line basically receives input in the form of line/s of text, the commands usually are either builtin within the cli (this means functions in the code), or executable files that are somewhere in a file system.
+Examples of CLI are \*nix Bash, zsh, Windows command line prompt, etc. A command line basically receives input in the form of line/s of text, the commands usually are either builtin within the cli (this means functions in the code), or executable files that are somewhere in a file system.

 ### Prerequisites